 Vinci Restaurant: A long-time locals favorite for Italian, if Alinea is not in your budget.
 1732 N. Halsted.
 Across from Vinci is the recently opened Willow Room. at 1800 N. Halsted in the space formerly occupied by Black Duck Tavern & Grill.
 I went the first week it opened and enjoyed the food and atmosphere.
 I was just back before a Steppenwolf Theater play and thought the food was again excellent.

 Steppenwolf Theater: Try to see a performance of this Tony Award winning regional theater at 1650 N. Halsted.
 Recently it sent August: Osage County to New York which won the Tony for best play.
-Superior Donuts was another recent success that went to NYC.
-Their new Front Bar off the lobby is a great place for coffee during the day or cocktail before or after a performance.
+Superior Donuts was another recent success that went to NYC. in 2016, they opened their new 1700 Theater and Front Bar off the lobby, which is a great place for coffee during the day or cocktail before or after a performance.
 They also serve breakfast items and small plates, salads, pizza and sandwiches for lunch or dinner.

 North of the Steppenwolf is the Roger Brown Study Collection.
 Roger Brown was a well-known Chicago artist and graduate of the School of the Art Institute of Chicago.
 After his death he gave his collection and home to the school.
 The Roger Brown Study Collection (RBSC) is a house museum, study collection, and archive, located off campus, an 1888 storefront building.
 The RBSC is an intimate collection with an very large range of objects, including works by Chicago Imagists and other contemporary artists, self-taught artists, folk and tribal art from many cultures, objects from material and popular culture, costumes, textiles, furniture, travel souvenirs, and other things Brown surrounded himself with for artistic inspiration.
 The RBSC offers an in-depth contemplation of objects and collections, and serves as a laboratory for art historical, curatorial, and preservation studies.
 You can schedule a tour at 773-929-2452.
 1926 N. Halsted.